woset-workshop/woset-workshop.github.io/README.md

 ### Registration
 Please register for WOSET at:
-[WOSET Registration (part of ICCAD)](https://iccad.com/registration-rates) There is no registration cost to attend!
+[WOSET Registration (part of ICCAD)](https://iccad.com/registration-rates) There is no registration cost to attend, you do NOT need to pay to register for ICCAD!

 ### Proceedings